Back to Resources

 Employers managing corporate immigration support for employees with Temporary Protected Status (TPS) from Venezuela must stay informed on key work authorization dates.
 With ongoing litigation and shifting policies, it’s essential to maintain Form I-9 compliance and proactively plan alternative immigration strategies.

-This guide outlines the current TPS timelines, litigation updates, and employer responsibilities, with a focus on ensuring workforce stability and immigration compliance.
+This guide, revised as of September 8, 2025, outlines the current TPS timelines, litigation updates, and employer responsibilities, with a focus on ensuring workforce stability and immigration compliance.

 Current Work Authorization Periods for Venezuelan TPS Holders